IrascibleBasil/pharis-mod-list/README.md

 ## [Concept Art Daedric Helmets](https://www.nexusmods.com/morrowind/mods/49534)

 ## [Indoril Ronin](https://www.nexusmods.com/morrowind/mods/50689)
-Download only the main file.
+Download only the main file

 ## [Walkers of Morrowind](https://www.nexusmods.com/morrowind/mods/49889)

 ## [Quick Char (Necro Edit)](https://www.nexusmods.com/morrowind/mods/47706)
-One plugin changes your timescale to 6 and the other leaves it at the default, use only one.
+One plugin changes your timescale to 6 and the other leaves it at the default, use only one

 ## [Companion Friendly Lava](https://www.nexusmods.com/morrowind/mods/50890)